Share

 The Campaign for a New Home

-The FHS Building on History campaign was our $7 million initiative to construct the first building designed specifically to accommodate the collections and work of the FHS.
-This new facility advances research, practice, and collaboration by increasing library, archival, and study space.
-It also adds an important new multipurpose meeting space for collaborative opportunities at the local, national, and international levels.
+The Forest History Society's $7 million initiative to construct the first building designed specifically to accommodate our collections and work concluded with a successful opening in 2019.
+We are eternally grateful to our Building on History campaign donors.
+This new facility advances research and collaboration by increasing library, archival, and study space.
+It also adds an important new multipurpose meeting space for collaborative opportunities.

-After 34 years in a converted office building, the Forest History Society has constructed a new library, archives, and headquarters that has already become a point of pride for the forest and conservation communities.
+The Forest History Society has constructed a new library, archives, and headquarters that has already become a point of pride for the forest and conservation communities.
 Nestled on 8.6 wooded acres, this 16,750-square-foot building is the first one designed from the ground up to accommodate the collections and work of the Society.
 It is transforming the way we work and contribute to the work of others.
-We welcome your participation in this historic initiative.
+This building is now available to rent for your meeting or event (rental details and info).

 Check Out The Construction!